KFMB-TV

-KFMB-TV (channel 8) is a television station in San Diego, California, United States, affiliated with CBS, The CW, and MyNetworkTV.
-Owned by Tegna Inc., it has studios on Engineer Road in the Kearny Mesa section of San Diego, and its transmitter is atop Mount Soledad in La Jolla.
+KFMB-TV (channel 8) is a television station in San Diego, California, United States, affiliated with CBS.
+It is owned by the Tegna subsidiary of Nexstar Media Group; Nexstar also owns CW station KUSI-TV (channel 51) and Fox affiliate KSWB-TV (channel 69).
+KFMB-TV's studios are located on Engineer Road in the Kearny Mesa section of San Diego, and its transmitter is atop Mount Soledad in La Jolla.

 History

 The station first signed on the air on May 16, 1949.
-It was the first television station in the San Diego media market.
-The station was founded by Jack O. Gross, who also owned local radio station KFMB (760 AM, now KGB).
+It was the first television station in San Diego.
+The station was founded by Jack O. Gross, who also owned local radio station KFMB (760 AM).
 San Diego mayor Harley E. Knox was present at the station's first broadcast.
 The station cost Gross $300,000 to build.
 KFMB-TV has been a primary CBS affiliate since its sign-on and is the only television station in the market that has never changed its network affiliation.
 In its early years, channel 8 also maintained secondary affiliations with ABC, NBC and the DuMont Television Network.

 In October 1949, KFMB-TV signed an affiliation agreement with the short-lived Paramount Television Network.
 Channel 8 quickly became its strongest affiliate.
 The station received a network feed of Paramount programs that included among others, Hollywood Opportunity, Meet Me in Hollywood, Magazine of the Week, Time for Beany and Your Old Buddy.
 KFMB-TV aired six hours of Paramount programs each week.
 Since there was no technical transmission network to distribute Paramount programs to its affiliates, KFMB-TV instead carried the network's programming via a transmitter link from the broadcast tower of Paramount's Los Angeles affiliate KTLA atop Mount Wilson, 90 mi from the KFMB-TV transmitter site on Mount Soledad.